-The express lanes on I-66 will use an electronic toll collection system like the 495 Express Lanes, 95 Express Lanes, and the express lanes on I-66 inside the Beltway from I-495 to Washington, D.C.
-A similar system will also be used on the I-395 Express Lanes when that facility opens in late 2019.
+The express lanes on I-66 will use an electronic toll collection system like the 495 Express Lanes, 95 Express Lanes, 395 Express Lanes, and the express lanes on I-66 inside the Beltway from I-495 to Washington, D.C.

 Tolls will be collected when their vehicles pass below the overhead toll-collection gantries.